Bloodborne Pathogens: Understanding Controls

 Most PPE items are meant to be used once and thrown away.
 Discard used PPE correctly, according to your employer's instructions, in properly marked biohazard bags or containers.

-Your employer may have an emergency action plan outlined—what to do in case of an accident.
+Your employer should have an exposure control plan outlined — a written plan to eliminate or minimize any exposure to bloodborne pathogens.
 In any workplace, you should know your employer's safety procedures and what to do if an accident happens.